daisy/ace/website/content/getting-started/installation.md

 Operating systems: Microsoft Windows 10+, Apple MacOS High Sierra 10.13+, Linux 64-bit Ubuntu 14.04+, Debian 8+, openSUSE 13.3+, or Fedora Linux 24+

 Ace is a NodeJS / Javascript program that launches either Electron or Puppeteer to execute the accessibility tests in headless Chromium webviews, see
 [implementation notes]({{<relref "contributing/notes.md">}}).
 Ace has other software dependencies that require a modern NodeJS runtime, for security and performance reasons.
-NodeJS version 16+ is required, and NodeJS 18+ is recommended as v16 is scheduled to exit maintenance phase by the end of 2023.
+NodeJS version 20 is required, and NodeJS 22 is recommended.

 Further information: